Lakshman Sruthi Orchestra

-The Lakshman Sruthi Orchestra is a Manual Orchestra based in Chennai.
-It was established in 1987 with 10 members; since then, it has performed over 7,800 times in Tamil, Telugu, Malayalam, Kannada, Hindi, and across the world.
-This orchestra maintains completely manual orchestration: it does not use synthesizers or any other electronic equipment.
+The Lakshman Sruthi Orchestra is a orchestra based in Chennai.
+It was established in 1987 with 10 members.
+Since then, it has performed over 7,800 times in Tamil, Telugu, Malayalam, Kannada and Hindi, and has performed across the world.
+The orchestra maintains completely manual orchestration; it does not use synthesizers or any other electronic equipment.

-World Record
+World record

-The Lakshman Sruthi Orchestra was the first orchestra to carry out a 36-hour non-stop light music performance on 17–18 December 1994 at Kamarajar Arangam in Chennai.
-In doing so, it set a world record.
+The Lakshman Sruthi Orchestra was the first orchestra to carry out a 36-hour non-stop light music performance on 17–18 December 1994 at Kamarajar Arangam in Chennai, setting a world record in the process.
 The performance was inaugurated by Padmashree Dr. K. J. Yesudas and watched by an audience of 24,000 people.
 This audience included M. S. Viswanathan, T. K. Ramamoorthy, Isaignani Ilaiyaraaja, Shankar–Ganesh, Gangai Amaran, Isai Puyal, A. R. Rahman, T. Rajendar, R. Pandiarajan and Ramarajan.

-Special Shows
+Special shows

 As well as performing its own shows, the Lakshman Sruthi Orchestra also put on a show with the well-known playback singers Dr. K. J. Yesudas and Dr. S. P. Balasubramanyam performing together in Paris, France.
 This same combination was promoted all over the world, with a total of 14 stage shows so far.

-At another time, a show made up of film music from the Carnatic tradition was organised.
-This was presided over by N. S. K. Vaidhyanathan, Kadri Gopalnath, Nithyashree Mahadevan, Sowmya.
+At another time, a show made up of film music from the Carnatic music tradition was organized.
+This was presided over by N. S. K. Vaidhyanathan, Kadri Gopalnath, Nithyashree Mahadevan and Sowmya.

-On 4 August 1996, a show was held for women only at Chennai at the Kamarajar Arangam.
+On 4 August 1996, a show was held for women only in Chennai at the Kamarajar Arangam.

 The orchestra has frequently been involved in devotional music.
-For the last 14 years, they have performed completely devotional concerts, with free admission, especially for Iyyappa devotees.
+For the last 14 years, they have performed completely devotional concerts, with free admission, especially for Ayyappan devotees.

 In addition, the orchestra has performed large-scale gala shows in many countries around the world.
 These include Australia, France, Germany, Switzerland, USA, Canada and Denmark.

-Thematic Shows
+Thematic shows

 The Lakshman Sruthi Orchestra has also performed various thematic shows, including: